robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 --------------

 Variable files contain variables_ that can be used in the test data.
-Variables can also be created using Variable sections or set from the command line, but variable files allow creating them dynamically and also make it easy to create other variable values than strings.
+Variables can also be created using `Variable sections`_ or `set from the command line`__, but variable files allow creating them dynamically and also make it easy to create other variable values than strings.

 Variable files are typically implemented as Python modules and there are